As an Amazon Associate I earn from qualifying purchases @AMAZON

 - Take certified mercury-free fish oil for its Omega 3 content.

 - Dark chocolate (100% cacao).
-I recommend Scharffenberger for its non-bitter and complex flavor.
+I recommend Scharffenberger @AMAZON for its non-bitter and complex flavor.

 - Vary fruit intake and choose those high in anti-oxidants or vitamins and minerals: blueberries, tart cherries, oranges, bananas, blackberries, figs, etc. Particularly good are frozen wild blueberries and dark tart cherries—relatively inexpensive and very tasty.